 More Mistakes to Avoid

-- Skipping the break entirely: Some engineers try to power through without a real break, using the hour to keep reviewing in their heads.
+- Skipping the break entirely: Some engineers try to power through without a real break, using the time to keep reviewing in their heads.
 This is counterproductive.
-Your brain needs rest and fuel to perform during the 4-hour afternoon session.
+Your brain needs rest and fuel to perform through the second half of a long exam.

 - Changing answers without good reason: Research consistently shows that your first instinct is usually correct.
 Only change an answer if you find a clear error in your calculation or realize you misread the question.
 Do not change answers based on a vague feeling.